On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

-where $M\opt\defeq\int y'\otimes x' \dd\pi\opt(x', y')\in \RR^{d\times n}$.
-In the cases where the rank of $M\opt$ is $d$, this linearized cost satisfies both subtwist and 2-twist conditions, yielding an optimal bi-map that is also a map/anti-map, by compactness of the support of $\mu$ and $\nu$ and when $\mu$ has a density.
-Similarly, when the rank of $M\opt$ is $d-1$, the cost only satisfies the 2-twist condition, yielding an optimal bi-map structure.
-In the case where $\rk M\opt\leq d-2$, nothing can be said and there is \textit{a priori} no obvious reason for the existence of an optimal correspondence map; but perhaps surprisingly, it can actually be guaranteed. \begin{theorem}[label=theorem:quad-main]{Existence of an optimal map or bi-map for the quadratic cost}{} Let $n\geq d$, $\mu, \nu\in \Pp(\RR^n)\times\Pp(\RR^d)$ two measures with compact supports.
-Suppose that $\mu\ll\Ll^n$.
-Let $\pi\opt$ be a solution of \cref{eqn:GW-quadratic} and $M\opt\defeq\int y'\otimes x' \dd\pi\opt(x', y')$.
-Then: \begin{enumerate}[label=(\roman*)] \item if $\rk M\opt=d$, there exists an optimal plan that is induced by a bi-map which is also a map/anti-map; \item if $\rk M\opt=d-1$, there exists an optimal plan that is induced by a bi-map; \item if $\rk M\opt\leq d-2$, there exists an optimal plan that is induced by a map that can be written as
+where $M\opt\defeq\int y'x'^\top \dd\pi\opt(x', y')\in \RR^{d\times n}$.
+In the cases where the rank of $M\opt$ is $d$, this linearized cost satisfies both the subtwist and the $2$-twist conditions, yielding an optimal $2$-map that is also a map/anti-map, by compactness of the support of $\mu$ and $\nu$ and when $\mu$ has a density.
+Similarly, when the rank of $M\opt$ is $d-1$, the cost satisfies the $2$-twist condition, yielding an optimal $2$-map structure.
+In the case where $\rk M\opt\leq d-2$, none of the twist conditions hold and there is \textit{a priori} no obvious reason for the existence of an optimal correspondence map.
+Perhaps surprisingly, this property can actually be guaranteed. \begin{theorem}[Existence of a Gromov--Monge map or $2$-map for GW with squared distance cost] Let $n\geq d$ and $\mu, \nu\in \Pp(\RR^n)\times\Pp(\RR^d)$ two measures with compact supports.
+Suppose that $\mu\ll\Leb_n$.
+Let $\pi\opt$ be a solution of \cref{eqn:GW-squared-distance} and $M\opt\defeq\int y' x'^\top \dd\pi\opt(x', y')$.
+Then: \begin{enumerate}[(i),leftmargin=*] \item if $\rk M\opt=d$, there exists an optimal correspondence $2$-map, which is also a map/anti-map; \item if $\rk M\opt=d-1$, there exists an optimal correspondence $2$-map; \item if $\rk M\opt\leq d-2$, there exists an optimal correspondence map, which can be written as